-UBS Group operates in a legal and regulatory environment that exposes them to potentially significant litigation risks.
+UBS Group operates in a legal and regulatory environment that exposes it to potentially significant litigation and other risks.
 As a result, UBS is involved in various disputes and legal proceedings, including litigation, arbitration, and regulatory and criminal investigations.
-Such cases are subject to many uncertainties, and their outcome is often difficult to predict, particularly in the earlier stages of a case.
-In certain circumstances, to avoid the expense and distraction of legal proceedings, UBS may, based on a cost-benefit analysis enter a settlement even though UBS denies any wrongdoing.
-UBS Group makes provisions for cases brought against it only when after seeking legal advice, in the opinion of management, it is probable that a liability exists, and the amount can be reasonably estimated.
+Such cases are subject to many uncertainties, and their outcome is often difficult to predict, including the impact on the operations or financial statements, particularly in the earlier stages of a case.
+In certain circumstances, to avoid the expense and distraction of legal proceedings, UBS may, based on a cost benefit analysis, enter into a settlement even though UBS denies any wrongdoing.
+The Group makes provisions for cases brought against it only when after seeking legal advice, in the opinion of management, it is probable that a liability exists, and the amount can be reasonably estimated.
 No provision is made for claims asserted against the Group that in the opinion of management are without merit and where it is not likely that UBS will be found liable.

-Within the last 12 months until the date of this document, UBS has been involved in the following material legal proceedings:
+Within the last 12 months until the date of this document, UBS has been involved in the following legal proceedings which could be material to the Group: